What does an area chair do?

 At the conference, am I required to attend any meetings or events?

 The conference organizers always hold a business meeting for area chairs and staff.
 Area chairs are strongly encouraged to attend in order to find out important information.
 Attendance at other conference events, like luncheons and receptions, is optional.

 What should I do if one of my presenters emails me to cancel in advance?

-If a presenter has a legitimate last-minute emergency (like a flight cancellation due to weather) and cannot attend, can I present his/her paper?
+If a presenter has a legitimate last-minute emergency and cannot present, can I present his/her paper?

 If you wish.
 You do not have to do so, but it would prevent a gap in your panel and let the absent presenter feel that his/her work was not in vain.
 Please let conference staff know about any cancellation immediately.

 What should I do if a presenter simply does not show up?

 If a presenter does not show up at the appropriate panel, and s/he did not inform you in advance about having to cancel, do not let that absence affect your panel.
 Afterward, check the cancellation list on the Addendum, just in case the presenter sent a cancellation notice to conference staff.
 If the presenter is not listed there as a cancellation, ask conference staff to check the registration list to see if the presenter paid and checked-in in person.
 If the presenter has registered, email the presenter ASAP; perhaps there was some simple mixup regarding the panel’s time, etc. If so, you, the presenter, and conference staff can work together to find an appropriate spot for the presentation in another panel.
 However, if the presenter did not check in, ask staff to put the person’s name on the official “No Show” list of people to not accept at the conference in the future.

 Should I follow up with my presenters after the conference?